SurgirUnivGrenoble/webclient/README.md

 Services:

-- SearchService: initiates and drives a search request (in particular the jobs polling process)
+- SearchDirector: initiate and drive a search request (in particular the jobs polling process)
-- Collections: retrieve ids for all collections, from the 'Partout' group
+- Collections: retrieve collections ids, from the group defined in config
-- Jobs: memoize jobs id for a search
+- Jobs: store jobs id for a search
-- Records: a service which retrieves search results as a list of records
+- Results: store search results
+- RecordRetriever: retrieve search results or search record after jobs are done
-- Notice: a service which retrieves the details of one record, from a search or by permalink
+- Notice: a service which retrieves a record by permalink